mericdemirors/icas/README.md

 <br/><br/>

 # To user attention:
-Below libraries are not installed with labelimg since aim for __labelimg__ is to be lightweight.
+Below libraries are not installed with labelimage since aim for __labelimage__ is to be lightweight.
 Advanced usage such as Deep Learning Clustering and SAM segmentation requires below installations:
 ```python
 pip install torch
 pip install torchvision